Monitoring SQL Server Worker Threads

 FROM sys.dm_os_sys_info;

-SELECT GETDATE() AS 'CurrentDate',
+GETDATE() AS 'CurrentDate',

 @max AS 'TotalThreads',

-SUM(active_Workers_count) AS 'CurrentThreads',
+SUM(active_workers_count) AS 'CurrentThreads',

-@max - SUM(active_Workers_count) AS 'AvailableThreads',
+@max - SUM(active_workers_count) AS 'AvailableThreads',

 SUM(runnable_tasks_count) AS 'WorkersWaitingForCpu',

-SUM(work_queue_count) AS 'RequestWaitingForThreads',
+SUM(work_queue_count) AS 'RequestsWaitingForThreads',

 SUM(current_workers_count) AS 'AssociatedWorkers'

-FROM sys.dm_os_Schedulers
+FROM sys.dm_os_schedulers

 WHERE STATUS = 'VISIBLE ONLINE';